The Law Society of Ireland’s commitment to respecting gender equality, diversity and inclusion is outlined here.

 The Law Society’s policies on gender equality, diversity and inclusion are compliant with the law in Ireland.

 Our commitment to gender equality, diversity and inclusion is reflected in our core values.
 Our values are:

 The Law School: adapted exam and study arrangements

 The Law School is committed to providing an equal opportunities learning environment, which meets the specific and diverse needs of all of our trainees.
 We will make certain that learning materials do not discriminate against any individuals or groups in a manner that would contravene the Equal Status Act.

 Students with a disability are encouraged to register with the Law School Student Development Service to seek supports where a disability could affect a student’s ability to participate fully in all aspects of the Professional Practice Courses (PPC).

-Law Society of Ireland’s policy and procedures for students and staff on alternative exam and study arrangements for students with a disability and/or those requiring temporary adapted exam arrangements can be accessed by contacting Emma Cooper at email@example.com.
+Law Society of Ireland’s policy and procedures on alternative exam and study arrangements for students with a disability and/or those requiring temporary adapted exam arrangements can be accessed by contacting the Law School.

 Law Society employees

-For further information on the Law Society’s policy on equal opportunities for employees and other related issues, please see the Employee Handbook which can be accessed on the Human Resources section of the intranet.
+For further information on the Law Society’s policy on equal opportunities for employees and other related issues, please contact us.